fttlov/JCAdvance/README.md

 To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart)

 #### Automatic Calibration
 By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 3-5 second.
-The algorithm detects the silence and instantly recalculates the absolute zero point <br>
+The algorithm detects the silence and instantly recalculates the absolute zero point. <br>
 The first calibration have the beep indication.
 Subsequent calibrations can be monitored using the "Steady" setting in the OSD or the BackgroundCalibSound (=1) setting in config.ini

 #### Manual Calibration (Hotkey)